 Skip to main content

-Internships
+Internships and Volunteering

 International students can pursue internships during their program at BYUH.
 For F-1 students, this would be classified as pre-completion optional practical training or curricular practical training.
 For J-1 students, this would be classified as a pre-completion academic training.